CWSPS154/users-roles-permissions/README.md

-php artisan make:notifications-table //ensure these queues and notifications migrates are published php artisan vendor:publish --tag=filament-actions-migrations //publish filament import and export migrations php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="medialibrary-migrations" //publish spatie media provider php artisan filament-users-roles-permissions:install
+php artisan make:notifications-table //ensure these queues and notifications migrates are published php artisan vendor:publish --tag=filament-actions-migrations //publish filament import and export migrations php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="medialibrary-migrations" //publish spatie media provider php artisan users-roles-permissions:install
 ```

 By default, you will get the user which have `email` `admin@gmail.com` & `password` `admin@123`.

 Add this in the `\Filament\Panel\Concerns\HasPlugins::plugins()` method
 ```
-FilamentUsersRolesPermissionsPlugin::make(),
+UsersRolesPermissionsPlugin::make(),
 ```

 Note: For the user which is_admin user have all permission by default.

-You can publish the config file `filament-users-roles-permissions.php`, by running this command
+You can publish the config file `users-roles-permissions.php`, by running this command

 ```
-php artisan vendor:publish --tag=filament-users-roles-permissions-config
+php artisan vendor:publish --tag=users-roles-permissions-config
 ```
 you can create additional permissions using `cwsps-permissions.php` config file.
 The updated permissions can sync to database using this command